- Type of MS Medications

-Immunosuppressants suppress immune reaction and are typically used for treating aggressive forms of multiple sclerosis which don’t respond to other drugs.
+Immunosuppressants suppress immune reactions and are typically used for treating aggressive forms of multiple sclerosis which don’t respond to other drugs.
 Immunosuppressants may be administered as injections or taken orally.
 Some of the immunosuppressants are also cancer drugs used off-label for aggressive forms of MS.

-- Mitoxantrone hydrochloride for worsening RRMS, SPMS and PRMS
+- Mitoxantrone hydrochloride for worsening RRMS, SPMS, and PRMS

 - Cladribine (Mavenclad) for RRMS or active SPMS that hasn’t responded to other medications